Hand holding a large knitted pumpkin in rust coloured yarn with a mustard knitted pumpkin in the background with scattered nuts and leaves

 I found the best options were Chunky/Aran yarn, or Double Knitting yarn held double.

-Where to download my free pumpkin knitting pattern
+How to get the free pumpkin knitting pattern

 Copyright

-Please read the copyright terms, which apply globally, before downloading your pattern:
+Please read the copyright terms, which apply globally, before using my pattern:

 This pattern is published under copyright to me ©Lynne Rowe 2020 and is for your own personal use only.
 Feel free to sell items made from this pattern for charity fundraising purposes, or to gift to family and friends.
 Selling small numbers for profit is only allowed with permission.
 Please email lynne@knitcrochetcreate.com for permission to sell in small numbers.
 By downloading or using this pattern, you agree to these terms